google/skia/site/user/api/SkMatrix_Reference.md

 bool isFinite() const
 </pre>

-Returns true if all elements of the matrix are finite.
+Returns if all <a href="#Matrix">Matrix</a> values are not infinity, NaN.Returns true if all elements of the matrix are finite.
 Returns false if any element is infinity, or NaN.

 ### Return Value